 The annual awards event is one way Preservation Greensboro meets its mission of saving the Gate City’s historic and architectural treasures.
 The award-winning properties included three private homes, a church congregation, and an office.

-The Charles Morrison House, constructed in 1908 in the College Hill historic district, is a typical example of Greensboro’s vernacular Triple-A house form.
+The Charles Morrison House, constructed in 1908 in the College Hill historic district, is a typical example of Greensboro’s vernacular Triple-A house form (image, heading of page).
 The form takes its name from the two side gables matched with a third center gable above the main entry.
 The home on Joyner Street had been used as a rental property for decades and suffered damage when a tree fell upon it.
 Owners Lori Campbell and John Cocking purchased the home in 2007 and commenced a major restoration that included preserving the original windows and architectural features along with improvements to the landscaping and yard.
 Today, the charming pumpkin-colored house is restored and returned to single family use.
 It serves a reminder of the creative opportunities that exist in Greensboro’s oldest neighborhoods.

 The William Fields House constructed in the late 1870’s and stands as a splendid example of Gothic Revival architecture.
 Fields was a tobacco merchant, and he erected this home at a time when South Greensboro was the premiere neighborhood of the city.
 Located at 447 Arlington Street, the house survived the 1936 Greensboro Tornado and served as headquarters for the Old Greensborough Preservation Society before being purchased by Bob Isner and Nate Bowman.
 The partnership utilized federal and state tax credits extended through the property’s listing on the National Register of Historic Places and as a Guilford County historic landmark property.